Measurement-induced phase transition in periodically driven free-fermionic systems: Many-body system

+Here we investigate the role of $\epsilon$, the asymmetry parameter in the driving amplitude in measurement-induced transition.
+In the Fig.~\ref{entanglement_diff_epsilon}, we see that the entanglement entropy slope increases with increasing $\epsilon$ for a fixed $T=50$.
+This also indirectly implies that if the BKT transition persists in the thermodynamic limit, then $\gamma_c$ will also increase with $\epsilon$.
+Similar results were obtained previously for $T=5$ as well.
+Next, we study the consequences of symmetric drive.

-\textit{Square pulse drive:} Here, we focus on the $\epsilon=0$ limit.
-First, the time evolution of the entanglement entropy, i.e., averaged over many different trajectories, starting from the initial Neel state for different values of time period $T$ and measurement strengths $\gamma,$ is studied.
-We find that $\overline{S}$ increases with time initially and then saturates to a steady state value.
+\paragraph*{Square pulse drive with zero mean: $\epsilon=0$ limit:} Here, we focus on the $\epsilon=0$ limit.
+First, the time evolution of the entanglement entropy, averaged over many different trajectories, is studied starting from the initial Neel state for various values of the time period $T$ and measurement strengths $\gamma$.
+We find that $\overline{S}$ increases initially with time and then saturates to a steady-state value.
 From Fig.~\ref{fig2} upper panel, we see, for a fixed driving period $T=20$, if we increase the measurement strength $\gamma$, the steady state entanglement saturation value is decreased; similar to our previous results, the entanglement spread gets suppressed because of increasing measurement strength.
 On the other hand, it is shown in the lower panel of Fig.~\ref{fig2} that, for a fixed measurement strength $\gamma=0.05$, the entanglement saturation value increases with the increase of the driving time-period $T$.
 This suggests, in general, that the low driving frequency promotes the depinning of the particles, and the entanglement entropy saturation values approach the no-drive result with increasing $T$.
 We also noticed there is a critical driving period $T_c$, such that for $T>T_c$, the results are almost indistinguishable from those of the no-drive scenario.
 However, this $T_c$ typically increases with $L$.
 The fact that $T>T_c$ resembles a no-drive situation has also been observed for our $2\times 2$ Toy model previously.